Ameg-yag/V3ded.github.io/_posts/2018-02-25-htb-mantis.markdown

 Instead of exploiting straight away you can use various tools like `rpcclient` or `smbclient` to gather some information.
 Trying to keep the blog short though, so let's skip that.

 ## psexec
 I didn't notice this attack vector in my first attempt, BUT kudos to [ippsec](https://www.youtube.com/channel/UCa6eh7gCkpPo5XXUDfygQQA) for showing this method in his video!
 I highly advise you check his channel out.
+This command will use psexec and successfully exploit the machine:
 ```console
 /usr/share/doc/python-impacket/examples/psexec.py htb.local/james@10.10.10.52
 ```